JuliaCI/BenchmarkTools.jl/doc/manual.md

 suite["utf8"]["replace"] = @benchmarkable replace($teststr, "a", "b")
 suite["utf8"]["join"] = @benchmarkable join($teststr, $teststr)

-# Add some benchmarks to the "trigonometry" group
+# Add some benchmarks to the "trig" group
 for f in (sin, cos, tan)
     for x in (0.0, pi)
         suite["trig"][string(f), x] = @benchmarkable $(f)($x)